Camo13ammo/cfn-zookeeper/README.md

 # cfn-zookeeper
 _AWS CloudFormation template for a highly-available Zookeeper cluster_

-## Introduction
+## Features
 - Creates a three node cluster of Zookeeper instances managed by Exhibitor.
-- Shared storage provided by a dynamically created S3 bucket.
+- Shared storage provided by a S3 bucket.
-- The cluster is fronted by a classic Load Balancer balancing on ports 2181 (Zookeeper clients) and 8080 (Exhibitor).
+- Fronted by a Load Balancer balancing on ports 2181 (Zookeeper clients) and 8080 (Exhibitor).
-- Dynamic scaling up or down if the CPU utilization is greater than 90% or less than 70% for a period of one minute, respectively.
+- Dynamic scaling based on CPU utilization; greater than 90% or less than 70% for a period of one minute.
-- The stack exports the addresses of Zookeeper and Exhibitor.
+- Exports the addresses of Zookeeper and Exhibitor.